bareliza/fuse-1-4-0-secam-on-hq3x-patch/README.md

 then type

-    ./configure --with-sdl
+    ./configure
     ./make

-Currently works only with sdl configuration.
+Currently works with xlib (recommended) and sdl configuration.
+Only in hq3x filter.

 Works with 1.4.0 version, also with 1.5.7 version of fuse.